 Deers are not fond of sticky stems, so Painted Tongue’s sticky stems (like those of Mimulus) make it resistant to them.

-First introduced in 1820, it is often grown in the warm region, particularly in USDA zones 10 or above.
+These flowers attract pollinators and repel animals like deer and rabbits and are often grown in warm regions, particularly in USDA zones 10 or above.

 Tips to Protect Plants from Deer